edwardhorsey/heads-up/Websocket/what_i_need_to_do.md

-refactor
+- Timings for player turns
-- string template for variables for responses from server
+- Auto disconnect and rejoin for players

-features
+- Database table for uids
-- erase inactive games from server
+- Database table for game objects
-- chat box into front end
+- Turn into a flop, turn, river game - replace showdown /

-styles
+- Refactor into how many funcs?
+3
-- bets and HUDs: top right opp, bottom left user
+- - Connect

-bugs
+- - Disconnect
-- adjust bet sizing on allins to opponents stack size
+- - Game functionality